nmarus/docker-swarm-ansible/README.md

 If running in environments where you do not have access to inherent SSL offloading and load balancing that is provided from services like AWS ALB, you could make use of a setup that implements HAProxy as an alternative.
 A simple example of this is provided with this setup.

 Traefik also has this capability as integrations for LetsEncrypt SSL certs (good service if you want free SSL) however, you would still have to load balance between each of your Traefik nodes (assuming you want more than one).
 Note that if you go down the Traefik route with LetsEncrypt, you will need to also implement a shared key store between the nodes (i.e. Consul).

+## License

+The MIT License (MIT)

+Copyright (c) 2025 Nicholas Marus \<nmarus@gmail.com\>

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.